MicrosoftDocs/Viva/Viva/learning/configure-sharepoint-content-source.md

 1. Enter a folder name.

 1. Select **Create**.
-The folder will now show up in your document library.
+The folder displays in your document library.

 1. Upload files that you want to publish as learning content in this folder.
 Apply Microsoft 365 permissions to the folders that contain learning objects and to any items within the folders that have unique permissions.
 [Learn how to use permissions for learning content](sharepoint-permissions.md).
 ​
-1. To get the folder url, choose this folder and select **Copy link**.
+1. To get the folder URL, choose the folder and select **Copy link**.

 > [!IMPORTANT]
-> Users will only be able to view content in Viva Learning if you give them the correct permissions.
-[Configure permissions for SharePoint content](sharepoint-permissions.md).
+> Users are able to view content in Viva Learning with the correct permissions.
+See [Configure permissions for SharePoint content](sharepoint-permissions.md) for information.

 #### Add linked objects

-You can add links to both internal content from SharePoint and external content from sites such as YouTube or Vimeo that will pull through into Viva Learning.
+Add links to both internal content from SharePoint and external content from sites such as YouTube or Vimeo that Viva Learning includes.

 > [!NOTE]
 > When users access the content from Viva Learning, they'll be taken to the URL of the content in their browser.

 > [!NOTE]
-> You need a Viva Suite or Viva Learning license to access linked objects in Viva Learning.
+> A Viva Suite or Viva Learning license is required to access linked objects in Viva Learning.
 Without a license, you can discover linked objects in Viva Learning, but can't consume them.

 1. In your folder, select **New** and then choose **Link**.